Disc Herniation

 Even when our patients come in with sciatica or radiating nerve pain from a herniated disc, the majority (about 90%) of patients’ symptoms will improve over time.
 The time it takes for improvement can vary but typically ranges from a few days to weeks.
 And we can do various things at our office to accelerate that time, such as class IV Laser.

-When treating disc herniation, we aim to include pain management (which we do with our Class IV Laser and Acupuncture), and therapies to keep you moving like physical therapy, massage, dry needling, and chiropractic care.
+When treating disc herniation, we aim to include pain management (which we do with our Class IV Laser), and therapies to keep you moving like physical therapy, massage, and chiropractic care.

 These treatments work together to alleviate pain, reduce inflammation, and improve mobility and function.
 Treatment plans vary depending on the severity of the herniation and the individual’s overall health.